TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Early Termination of Speed Tests

 \subsection{Speed Tests in Practice}

 Internet speed tests are widely used to evaluate end-to-end performance and broadband quality.
 At a high level, these tests estimate bottleneck link throughput by saturating one or more TCP connections to strategically placed servers.
 Different providers adopt different strategies to achieve this goal.
-For example, Ookla employs multi-threaded tests that run several TCP flows, while M-Lab’s NDT uses a single TCP connection with BBR congestion control.
-Tests employ different termination strategies to ensure that there is self-congestion at the bottleneck link: M-Lab uses a fixed 10-second duration, whereas Ookla~\cite{ookla} and Fast.com~\cite{fastspeedtest} terminate dynamically, either once throughput converges within a tolerance or after a maximum duration (up to 15~seconds for Ookla~\cite{macmillan2023comparative}).
+Tests employ different termination strategies to ensure that there is self-congestion at the bottleneck link: M-Lab uses a fixed 10-second duration, whereas Ookla~\cite{ookla} and Fast.com~\cite{fastspeedtest} terminate dynamically.

 Despite methodological differences, all approaches consume significant network resources.
-This problem - worsened by increasing access speeds – creates strain on test provider infrastructure and incurs costs for users with data caps.
+This problem -- worsened by increasing access speeds -- creates strain on test provider infrastructure and incurs costs for users with data caps.
 For example, M-Lab reports that its global test infrastructure generated 12~PB of traffic in September 2024 alone, a 23$\times$ increase compared to the same period in 2023~\cite{bbr}.